-Missing Chinese university alumni spark outcry
+Missing elite Chinese university alumni spark outcry

 BEIJING (AP) — Students and alumni of several Chinese universities are sounding the alarm over the apparent detention of more than a dozen young labor activists who have been missing since the weekend.

-The Jasic Workers Support Group said in a statement late Tuesday that three recent graduates of the elite Peking University have been taken away by authorities.

-According to the statement, eyewitnesses saw one person being “kidnapped” on the Beijing campus, while others in Shenzhen, Guangzhou and Shanghai disappeared last Friday.
+Three recent graduates of the elite Peking University have been taken away by authorities, the Jasic Workers Support Group said in a statement late Tuesday.
+According to the group, eyewitnesses saw one person being “kidnapped” from the Beijing campus, while others in Shenzhen, Guangzhou and Shanghai also disappeared last Friday.

 They were involved in a coalition, led by young Marxist activists, that was founded this summer to show solidarity with factory workers at Jasic Technology, a welding equipment manufacturer in southern China.